brocaar/chirpstack-docs/content/overview/architecture.md

 ## LoRa<sup>&reg;</sup> Gateway

-A LoRa Gateway listens to (usually) 8 or more channels simultaniously and forwards received data (from devices) to a LoRaWAN network-server (in this case the ChirpStack Network Server).
+A LoRa Gateway listens to (usually) 8 or more channels simultaneously and forwards received data (from devices) to a LoRaWAN network-server (in this case the ChirpStack Network Server).
 The software running on the LoRa Gateway responsible for receiving and sending is called a Packet Forwarder.
 Common implementations